-OH MY GOODNESS!
-I am sooooo excited to be writing about our next voice actor because, not until JUST now did I realize who this guy was.
-Captain Tintop is voiced by the very well known actor Frank Nelson (May 6, 1911 – September 12, 1986), who I know best on the Jack Benny Show.
+I am so excited to be writing about our next character, probably the most well known actor in the whole group.
+Captain Tintop is voiced by the very well known actor Frank Nelson (May 6, 1911 – September 12, 1986), who I know best on The Jack Benny Show.
 He was the man who made himself well known by his trademark ‘eee-YEEES?’.
 He just always happened to be the employee that was to be helping Jack when he shopped anywhere, much to Jack’s annoyance.
-He also did some great commercials for McDonalds in the 80s, and did some recurring spots on Sanford and Son, much in the same order as Jack Benny.
+Nelson also did some great commercials for McDonalds in the 80s, and did some recurring spots on Sanford and Son, much in the same order as Jack Benny.
 I am glad to know that he had a hand in the best Christmas tradition I have ever known.

-The Cinnamon Bear Episode 25 – Captain Tintop
+The Cinnamon Bear Episode 25 – Betrayed by the Crazy Quilt

 Opening: Cinnamon Bear Theme

 Cinnamon Bear: And here’s the Cinnamon Bear!

 Announcer: Exciting things are happening in the snow country where Judy and Jimmy and their friends the Cinnamon Bear and the Crazy Quilt Dragon are visiting with Santa Claus.
 You’ll remember that Santa ordered Captain Tintop and a detachment of tin soldiers to the Icicle Forest to battle the Bad Dolls, who stole the silver star.
 Reports came back from the front that the enemy was being led by a strange, unknown creature.
 A Maybegram from Queen Melissa flashed the news that the Wintergreen Witch had escaped from her prison in Maybeland.
 Confident that Wintergreen was leading the culprits, Santa rushed more men to the scene of battle.
-Then, just as we left them last time, Nicky Freudl bounded in to announce that the soldiers had returned victorious.
+Then, just as we left them last time, Nicky Froodle bounded in to announce that the soldiers had returned victorious.
 And now we find Santa Claus leading his smiling visitors into his private office, where Captain Tintop, man of the hour, awaits them.

 Judy: And Captain Tintop’s got the silver star?
 Oh, I’m so glad, Santa Claus!